Damp and mould policy

 6.8 Seek out ‘silent sufferers’ by using the data from stock condition surveys and annual tenancy contacts and home visits.

-6.9 Ensure robust, accurate data relating to property condition is gathered in line with the Stock Condition Strategy in order to inform investment planning.
+6.9 Ensure robust, accurate data relating to property condition is gathered in line with the Stock Condition Strategy to inform investment planning.

 6.10 Ensure that only competent contractors will be employed to carry out any works and that the resident’s possessions are protected during the works.